Hopes fade for 40 missing after Nepal blizzard

-More than 500 people have been rescued from a route popular with foreign adventure tourists that circles Annapurna, the world's tenth-tallest peak.
-The survivors included 230 foreigners.
+More than 500 people have been rescued from a route popular with foreign adventure tourists that circles Annapurna, the world's tenth-tallest peak, among them 230 foreigners.

-Rescuers turned to villagers familiar with the rugged, snow-clad terrain to help look for stranded trekkers.
-The snow and avalanches were triggered by the tail end of a cyclone, which hit neighbouring India last weekend.
+Rescuers turned to villagers familiar with the rugged, snow-clad terrain in the hunt for trekkers stranded in isolated areas after the tail end of a cyclone that hit neighbouring India last weekend triggered the snow and avalanches.

 "We are not clear where the missing people are and whether they are safe or not safe," Yadav Koirala, the chief of Nepal's disaster management authority, told Reuters in Kathmandu, the capital.